 While most of this electric field passes directly between the edges of the two adjacent electrodes, some of the field arcs from the face of one electrode to the face of the other, with the arc penetrating up into the tire tread.
-The tire rubber and tread structure interfere with this so-called "fringing field" and by measuring this interference through the electrical response of the grounded electrode, it is possible to determine the thickness of the tire above the sensor.
+The tire rubber and tread structure interfere with this so-called "fringing field" and by measuring this interference through the electrical response of the electrodes, it is possible to determine the thickness of the tire above the sensor.

 While there is a limit to how thick a material this setup can detect, it is more than enough to encompass the centimeter or two of tread found in today's tires.
-Testing of the sensors on consumer and commercial tires has provided evidence of sub-millimeter resolution, which means that the technology could easily tell drivers when it's time to buy a new set of tires.
+Testing of the tire tread sensors on consumer and commercial tires has provided evidence of millimeter resolution, which means that the technology could easily tell drivers when it's time to buy a new set of tires.
 In a more sophisticated implementation, the technology could provide information about uneven and often dangerous tire wear by connecting numerous sensors in an array to cover the width of the tire.

 Importantly, tests have also proven that the steel belts (metal mesh) embedded within tires do not prohibit the operation of the sensors.

 The sensor can be made from a variety of materials (including carbon nanotubes, CNTs, that provide a boost in sensitivity) and operated using many methods; Tyrata’s engineers have optimized performance by carefully controlling sensor materials, design, and electronic measurement technology.
 The result is the IntelliTread™ sensing technology, which delivers the first direct measurement of tire tread thickness using wireless signals.